 My Care Ohio enrollment is back.
 Ohioans on both Medicare and Medicaid were first enrolled into My Care Ohio in May, June, and July 2014.
 These “dual eligible” (better described as “dual covered”) Ohioans were renewed around this time in 2015,and Ohioans who have become covered by both Medicare and Medicaid have been added to the program as they receive that dual coverage.

-Now that it’s time to make enrollment decisions for My Care Ohio for 2015, I want to revisit the strategies that dual covered Ohioans should use.
+Now that it’s time to make enrollment decisions for My Care Ohio for 2016, I want to revisit the strategies that dual-covered Ohioans should use.

-As I’ve written before, my biggest fear for people in the My Care Ohio program is that their managed care organization (i.e., the insurance company to which they are assigned) will reduce services (in order to cut costs) that the managed care organization/insurance company deems unnecessary as a way to cut costs.
+My biggest fear for people in the My Care Ohio program is that their managed care organization (i.e., the insurance company to which they are assigned) will reduce services that the managed care organization/insurance company deems unnecessary as a way to cut costs.
 (We’ll call the managed care organization/insurance company the “MCO.”)
 For example, if the person is in a nursing home and is doing well, the MCO might decide that the person can go home and receive home care (with a resulting big reduction in costs.)
 In fact, friends of mine who work in nursing homes have described a number of such discharges triggered by MCOs.
 Unfortunately, without the 24 hour care that a nursing home provides, these discharged seniors are at great risk to their health and well-being.
 Some of them will likely die.

 The best protection against unwise cuts in services is the personal doctor.
 My fear is that a doctor could feel pressured by the MCO that pays the doctor’s fee to comply with an MCO decision.
 Because the doctor gets his or her payment from the MCO, the doctor may be hesitant to question or oppose the MCO’s decision to reduce services.